coffeeSurplus/PDF-Editor/README.md

 ## 'Where exe'

-I've uploaded the application as an executeable file to the releases section - there are two versions:
+I've uploaded the application as an executable file to the releases section - there are four versions:
+* PDFEditor_x64_framework-dependent.exe - requires [net8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be installed
-- PDFEditorLarge - self-contained .exe file, ~170 Mb in size; does not require additional installations
+* PDFEditor_x64_self-contained.exe - does not require additional installations
-- PDFEditorSmall - framework-dependent .exe file, ~16.0 Mb in size; requires [net8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be installed
+* PDFEditor_x86_framework-dependent.exe - requires [net8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be installed
+* PDFEditor_x86_self-contained.exe - does not require additional installations

+In addition, pdfium.dll is required for the application to run (see [Build](#build))

 ## Build

+Building the application requires one of the following:
+* pdfium.dll located in the base directory (must match runtime target)
+* pdfium.[x64 or x65].dll located in the base directory
-Building the application requires pdfium.dll in the base directory or \PDFium\[x64 or x86]\ for PdfiumDotNET.WPFControls to run.
+* pdfium.dll located in \PDFium\[x64 or x86]\ (must match runtime target)

 ## Libraries used